0nandon/SEAL/README.md

 - [2026/01/26] SEAL is accepted to ICLR 2026 🔥.
 The code will be released before April.
 - [2026/03/31] Code for SEAL and instance segmentation benchmarks are released 👊🏻!
 Interactive demo is coming soon.
-- [2026/04/01] Interactive demo of SEAL is released!
+- [2026/04/01] Interactive demo of SEAL is released 👊🏻!
 Enter the box, points and text, and interact with events stream.

 ## TODO
 - [x] Release the code of SEAL